 Inland Empire organizes because the areas that their chapter focuses on do not get as much visibility as other areas in California and outside of California yet.
 The communities within Inland Empire still experience violence and police brutality.
 The organizers of BLM-IE believe that there was a need and still is a need to uplift Black people in the areas in which they reside.
-Even though they
+Even though they are a small community, they organize to elevate the voices and experiences of Black people in Inland Empire.

 Inland Empire celebrates Black Joy by being in relationship with the community of Inland Empire and making the events that they organize accessible and in direct service of the community.
 Inland Empire prioritizes just being with one another.
 One of the ways that they allow themselves to be is by organizing events where they come together, talk, laugh, break bread, and share space.
 For example, like their Kwanzaa event, which of course, uplifted the purpose and principles of Kwanzaa, but was also an opportunity to be in community and just have fun!
 Additionally, IE celebrates Black Joy by celebrating the diversity of Blackness fully and every Black person in their community.
-They never lose sight of how Black community and family create unity that is needed for the struggle.
+They never lose sight of how Black community and family create unity that is needed for the strugale.